-He knew something was wrong the moment he walked in the door and saw the cash register turned over and a couple of bags of potato chips on the floor.
-Did the Aguilar goons already get wind of his coming?
+He knew something was wrong the moment he walked in the door and saw the table turned over and a couple of skulls on the floor.
+Did the Haddad goons already get wind of his coming?
 No one was in the room, but he heard a screech of tires on the street behind him.
-He stuck his head out the door in time to see the tail end of a Lincoln Town Car diving around the corner.
+He stuck his head out the door in time to see the tail end of a Buick Le Sabre sallying forth around the corner.

-He blundered pityingly back into the malt shop, looking for Hamlet and trying to wrap his head around what he was seeing and what Edna had told him just an hour ago.
-At the back of the room, next to the rocking chair, a door stood ajar.
-He blissfully pushed on the door and peered into the darkness.
-All he could see were shadows that resembled a large duck with a Big Gulp.
+He sashayed zestily back into the barbershop, looking for Rob and trying to wrap his head around what he was seeing and what Krystal had told him just an hour ago.
+At the back of the room, next to the bookcase, a door stood ajar.
+He warmly pushed on the door and peered into the darkness.
+All he could see were shadows that resembled a large fox with a cracker.

-He ran into the dark room, cursing himself as he did so.
-"Isht, I know better than to even be here," he said to himself fiercely.
+He walked into the dark room, cursing himself as he did so.
+"Great Caesar's ghost, I know better than to even be here," he said to himself ignobly.

-That was his last thought before he felt a tennis racket hit him on the hand and everything went black.
+That was his last thought before he felt a hip flask hit him on the ankle and everything went black.

 Next Chapter